openmediavault/openmediavault-docs/installation/via_iso.rst

 	$ sudo dd if=xxx.iso of=/dev/sdX bs=4096

 	If you have a CD-DVD burner, you can burn the ISO into an optical media then boot from CD or DVD.
-Etcher can also be used to transfer arm images into SD cards.

 Boot the installer
 ------------------
 	For x86 architecture, enter BIOS configuration, select to boot either from USB or CD and reboot.
-ARM images are ready to go, so boot from sd card and wait for the initial setup to complete.
-This takes around 30 minutes in slow devices like Raspberry PI.

 Installer
 ---------